Food Waste

 Households will put their food waste into their lined kitchen caddy and then empty this into their new food waste bin every few days.

 The food waste bin will be collected weekly on your normal bin day.
-The food waste will then be processed into a nutrient rich soil conditioner and renewable energy.
+The food waste will then be processed into a nutrient rich soil improver and renewable energy.

 All other bin services will remain the same.